-We have audited the accompanying combined financial statements of The Barclay at SouthPark (the "Company"), a group of entities under common control, which comprise the combined balance sheet as of December 31, 2021, and the related combined statements of operations and changes in members' equity and cash flows for the year then ended, and the related notes to the combined financial statements.
+We have audited the accompanying combined financial statements of The Barclay at SouthPark (the "Company"), a group of entities under common control, which comprise the combined balance sheet as of December 31, 2022, and the related combined statements of operations and changes in members' equity and cash flows for the year then ended, and the related notes to the combined financial statements.

-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of the Company as of December 31, 2021, and the results of their operations and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of the Company as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.